Flood of trades could be reduced to trickle at NHL deadline

 In Vrana, the Blues got a third low-risk player in as many weeks after reacquiring depth forward Sammy Blais in the trade that sent Vladimir Tarasenko to the New York Rangers and plucking underachieving winger Kasperi Kapanen off waivers from Pittsburgh.

+— The Los Angeles Kings continued their playoff preparations by acquiring tough winger Zack MacEwen from Philadelphia for Brendan Lemieux and a 2024 fifth-round pick.

+— Vladislav Namestnikov was on the move again.
+A day after being dealt by Tampa Bay to San Jose, the 10th-year player was shipped by the Sharks to Winnipeg for a 2025 fourth-round draft pick.

-Among the top trade candidates still considered available were three Anaheim Ducks players: defenseman John Klingberg and Dmitry Kulikov, and forward Maxime Comtois.
+Among the top trade candidates still considered available were three Anaheim Ducks players: defensemen John Klingberg and Dmitry Kulikov, and forward Maxime Comtois.

 The two-week stretch leading into Friday was the busiest for trading in the NHL over the past decade: 43 trades involving 85 players and 55 draft picks, including 12 first-rounders, all since Feb.
 17.